caleboblepias/embedded-linux/README.md

 # embedded-linux
-Labs for embedded systems class on a RPi Zero 2w.
+Labs for ECE4375L on a RPi Zero 2w.